-Full-time graduate enrollment is defined at DSU as a minimum of six (6) credit hours.
-Students enrolled in less than six credit hours per semester hours are considered part-time students, with those enrolled for three (3) credit hours defined as half-time students.
-Graduate students must therefore complete a minimum of twelve (12) hours of coursework each academic year to qualify for financial aid.
+Full-time graduate enrollment is defined at DSU as a minimum of 6 credit hours.
+Students enrolled in less than 6 credit hours per semester hours are considered part-time students, with those enrolled for 3 credit hours defined as half-time students.
+Graduate students must therefore complete a minimum of 12 hours of course work each academic year to qualify for financial aid.
 In addition, full-time students must meet the academic regulations specified within this document to remain in good standing.

-UNDERGRADUATE STUDENT ELIGIBILITY FOR TAKING GRADUATE LEVEL COURSES
+UNDERGRADUATE STUDENT ELIGIBILITY FOR TAKING GRADUATE-LEVEL COURSES

 Students who have accrued the requisite number of hours to be classified as seniors and who have also accrued a minimum grade point average of 3.0 within the major or program of interest are eligible to take introductory graduate courses.
 These courses should typically be those offered in the first year core to graduate students but minimally should be those not requiring any graduate course pre-requisites.

-Undergraduates that meet eligibility requirements must also receive permission of the advisor, instructor, and department chairperson (or designee).
-If enrolled as a full- time undergraduate, the student will be charged at the undergraduate tuition rate for up to 9 credits.
+Undergraduates who meet eligibility requirements must also receive permission of the Advisor, Instructor, and Department Chairperson (or designee).
+If enrolled as a full-time undergraduate, the student will be charged at the undergraduate tuition rate for up to 9 credits.

 The student may elect to use the graduate course in order to meet a credit hour requirement or to fulfill an undergraduate course requirement in cases where an undergraduate course is not available.
-If the student elects to use the course to fulfill an undergraduate requirement, the department may waive this requirement should the student continue in a graduate program requiring the course but the student will be required to take an additional course to meet the requisite credit hour requirement.
-If the student continues in a graduate program and elects to use the course to fulfill a graduate requirement, the department is free to allocate the credit toward the student's graduate plan of study.
-In the latter instance however, the student is subject to the policies governing graduate student academic performance.
+If the student elects to use the course to fulfill an undergraduate requirement, the Department may waive this requirement should the student continue in a Graduate Program requiring the course, but the student will be required to take an additional course to meet the requisite credit hour requirement.
+If the student continues in a Graduate Program and elects to use the course to fulfill a graduate requirement, the Department is free to allocate the credit toward the student's graduate Plan of Study.
+In the latter instance, however, the student is subject to the policies governing graduate student academic performance.